djcopley/Tiltometer/README.md

 For our purposes we need to find the I2C headers.
 It's the same for both models of the Raspberry Pi so if you have a different model, no need to worry.
 Pin 3 and 5 are our I2C headers(GPIO  2 and 3).
 Connect power to 3.3v, SDA to GPIO 2, SCL to GPIO 3 and GND to... well ground of course.
-After all this, we can get started installing the software.

-Now you're ready to run!
+After all this, you're ready to go!
 Just go to your Tiltometer directory and type `./start_tiltometer.sh`.
+Now you can go 4-Wheeling with some peace of mind.

 ## Resources
 LSM9DS0 [Data Sheet](http://ozzmaker.com/wp-content/uploads/2014/12/LSM9DS0.pdf)